4 MIN READ

 It’s important to note that you must spend $50 in one calendar day to get your 10 points.
 If you spend $45 on Monday and then $10 on Tuesday, you won’t get any rewards points despite having spent more than the required $50.

-And in New York State, it’s a little different: You get a point for every dollar you spend, and you’ll need 500 points for your free bird.
+In New York state, it’s a little different: You get a point for every dollar you spend, and you’ll need 300 points for your free bird.

-Once you qualify, you can also choose a whole boneless ham up to six pounds, a smoked ham “portion” up to 10 pounds, a 40-ounce tofurkey, “party-size” lasagna, or 80 cents off per pound of a variety of other fresh and frozen holiday centerpiece meats.
+Once you qualify, you can also choose a whole boneless ham up to six pounds, a smoked ham “portion” up to 10 pounds, “party-size” lasagna, or 80 cents off per pound of a variety of other fresh and frozen holiday centerpiece meats.

-And in case you’re hosting dinner on a different day, you can redeem Weis’s holiday rewards between Nov.
-10 and Nov.
-25.
+And in case you’re hosting dinner on a different day, you can redeem Weis’s holiday rewards anytime through Nov.
+23.